 Diversity encompasses both our differences and our similarities; reflecting on these, we can learn about each other, enhance our sense of connection, and build acceptance.
 In doing so, we can create a better workplace and agency no matter our race, creed, gender, sexual orientation, age, or ability.

 For more information on our Diversity and Inclusion Policy, see below.

 ONE VISION ONE VOICE: Changing the Child Welfare System for African Canadians

 One Vision One Voice is a program led by the African Canadian community.
-It is funded by the Ministry of Children and Youth Services through the Ontario Association of Children’s Aid Societies and addresses the overrepresentation and experiences of disparities faced by African Canadians after coming into contact with the child welfare system.
+It is funded by the Ministry of Children, Community & Social Services through the Ontario Association of Children’s Aid Societies and addresses the overrepresentation and experiences of disparities faced by African Canadians after coming into contact with the child welfare system.
 Learn more

 In October 2017, the Ontario Association of Children’s Aid Societies acknowledged and apologized for the harmful role child welfare has played historically, and continues to play, in the lives of Ontario Indigenous children, families, and communities.
 The apology is an important point on the sector’s path to Reconciliation.
 Learn more about the work undertaken by the child welfare field to date.